shubhamjha03563/youtube-latestVideos-api/readme.md

 > Continuously calls the youtube-api in background to fetch latest videos.
 (This may exhaust the api quota, so storing multiple api-keys in database is recommended)

-> Automated use of next API_KEY from database if current quota exhausted.
+> Automated use of next API_KEY from database if current quota gets exhausted.

 > Key storage format in database -